 FreeUp Mobile falls in line with most MVNOs offering four sizes of data alongside unlimited calls and texts.
 International calling and texting to 150 countries are included.

-The data sizes come in at 500MB, 2GB, 6GB, and unlimited at $15, $20, $30, and $45 per month, respectively.
+The data sizes come in at 1GB, 2GB, 6GB, and 15GB at $15, $20, $30, and $45 per month, respectively.
 Your speed is slowed down to 2G speeds after your data allotment.
 You can also get a discounted 3GB, 8GB, and 15GB plan with three, six, or twelve months purchased upfront.

 Good2Go offers a fairly standard array of wireless plans that include unlimited talk and text.
-The plans step up in data amounts at 1GB, 3GB, 5GB, and 10GB for $15, $20, $30, and $40 per month respectively.
+The plans step up in data amounts at 2GB, 6GB, 10GB, and 20GB for $15, $20, $30, and $40 per month respectively.
 For the first three months of service, you also get double data for a limited time.

 There is an unlimited talk and text plan with no data for $10 per month, which could be a great option for someone looking for a basic plan.

-Data is also available in 5GB, 10GB, 15G, and unlimited amounts for $30, $40, $50, and $60 with an additional discount available with auto-pay.
+Data is also available in 6GB, 15GB, and unlimited amounts for $30, $40, and $50 with an additional discount available with auto-pay.
 The unlimited plan also comes with hotspot data for $10 more per month.

-Beyond that, there are two unlimited plans for $49 and $59 per month with the latter plan offering hotspot data.
-There is no limit to this data however, like most carriers, data may be deprioritized after 22GB of usage.
+Beyond that, there are two unlimited plans for $61 and $77 per month, with the latter plan offering hotspot data.
+There is no limit to this data; however, data is slowed to 3Mbps after 22GB of usage.

 Net10, owned by TracFone, uses all of the Big Four's towers to help with coverage, which means you get solid coverage for a little less than you'd spend going with one of the biggies.
 The nice thing is that, because Net10 uses everyone, you get to bring pretty much any phone onto the network.

-All smartphone plans come with unlimited talk, text, and 2G data. $20/month gets you 1GB of 4G LTE, with more plans available at 4GB, 8GB, 10GB, and even 12GB.
-The smaller plans are great values but the larger data amounts aren't as good as some other carriers.
+All smartphone plans come with unlimited talk, text, and 2G data. $20/month gets you 2GB of 4G LTE, with more plans available at 5GB, 10GB, 30GB, 40GB, and even 50GB.
+The smaller plans are great values, but the larger data amounts aren't as good as some other carriers.
 The network flexibility still makes Net10 Wireless a welcome option.

 Pix Wireless is an MVNO that focuses on transparency, offering plans with no contracts, no activation fees, and no hidden costs.
 AT&T's service on Pix is marketed as Pix Emerald.

 Pure TalkUSA is an MVNO focused on making your mobile plan easy.
 Plans range from $20 per month up to $55 per month, all with unlimited talk, text, and 2G-speed data.
-Plans increase in data capacity to 1GB, 3GB, 5GB, 8GB, 15GB, and unlimited with a $5 price increase at each step.
+Plans increase in data capacity to 2GB, 4GB, 6GB, 10GB, 20GB, and unlimited with a $5 price increase at each step.

 Save 10% off your second line, 15% of your third, and 20% off your fourth line.
 There are no activation fees and no contracts, which means you can cancel if the service doesn't work out for you.

 Red Pocket uses all of the big carriers and has two basic plans to choose from.
 The first plan is $10/month and gets you 500 minutes, 500 texts, and 500MB of 4G LTE.
 You can then buy extra texts, minutes, and LTE.
 The second plan is $15/month and gets you 1000 minutes and unlimited texts, with 1GB of 4G LTE.
-At $19 per month, you calling and texting is unlimited with 3GB of LTE data.
+At $20 per month, calling and texting are unlimited, with 3GB of LTE data.